Ducktails (musical project)

 Ducktails is a solo project led by American songwriter and guitarist Matt Mondanile, started in 2006.

-Following a number of limited-run cassette releases, the 2009 albums Ducktails and Landscapes brought Ducktails critical recognition.
-The project was associated with the mid-2000s hypnagogic pop scene.
-Seven studio albums have been released since then.

 History

 Origins and early recordings

 Mondanile started Ducktails in a tool shed in Northampton, Massachusetts the summer before his last year at Hampshire College.
 The band name is a play on the title of the animated television series, DuckTales, from the late 1980s and early 1990s.
 He recorded his first release, 1992 Demo, on a 4-track with cheap multi effects pedals and a guitar.
 After leaving college he moved back to his parents' home in Ridgewood, New Jersey, where he recorded in the basement.
 Between 2007 and 2012 he recorded several albums, singles, cassettes, and split releases, mostly recorded on cassette tape.
 After a tour of California in 2008, Ducktails performed at the echo curio venue in Los Angeles, where Britt, the owner of the Fun, Not Fun label, purchased numerous cassette from Mondanile, and signed him for an album.

 Ducktails' self-titled debut album proper was released in 2009 on the Not Not Fun label, followed later that year with Landscapes, on the label Olde English Spelling Bee.
 The third album Ducktails III: Arcade Dynamics was released in 2011 on the Woodsist label, and saw a move away from improvised experiments towards pop.
 Ducktails releases have received significant critical acclaim, most notably from Pitchfork Media who have favourably reviewed the albums, and produced two video features on the band.
 The band were associated with the mid-2000s hypnagogic pop scene by critics.